Workshop Overview: Undergraduate Research in Earth Science Classes- Engaging Students in the First Two Years

-The workshop application deadline is March 1, 2013.
+The application deadline has passed.
 Notification of acceptance to the workshop will be made within two weeks of the deadline, and participants will then confirm their acceptance via an online Registration Form.

 As a part of this workshop, participants will:

 - Consider the range of opportunities and share strategies and methods to provide research experiences for students in lower division Earth Science courses.
 We will identify innovative teaching methods, approaches, and activities that can provide research experiences for students in a wide range of instructional settings: e.g., large courses, field-based courses, analog and digital modeling, and much more.